FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 ### Password: 5f4dcc3b5aa765d61d8327deb882cf99

 If you can't tell what the password is, then good(Hint: it's 'password').
 As a matter of fact, this is what your password is converted to when it is stored on a database.
 This gibberish is called a **hash**.
 A hash is an alphanumeric string that is a mathematical representation of a piece of data.
 Hash algorithms are **one-way functions** that will take in some input and output a string.
 This is different from encryption algortihms, which are **two-way functions**(encrypt and decrypt).
-There are many different hashing algorithms that exist to serve this purpose.
-The above example is called an MD5 hash.
+There are many different hashing algorithms in existence.
+The above example is called an [MD5 hash](https://searchsecurity.techtarget.com/definition/MD5).

 Hashes have important properities that they must abide by in order to be considered secure: